Convex-Dev/design/papers/convex-whitepaper.md

 All Cells have a unique Encoding.

-The encoding is designed to provide the following properties:
+The Encoding is designed to provide the following properties:

 * A bounded maximum encoding size for any Cell (currently 8191 bytes)
 * Very fast serialisation and deserialisation, with minimal requirements for temporary object allocation.
-* Uniqueness of encoding - there is a 1:1 mapping between cell values and valid encodings.
-This means, among other useful properties, that Data Value equality can be determined by comparing hashes of encodings.
+* Uniqueness of encoding - there is a 1:1 mapping between Cell values and valid encodings.
+This means, among other useful properties, that Value equality can be determined by comparing hashes of encodings.
-* Self describing format: given a valid Cell encoding, the Data Value can be reconstructed without additional context
+* Self describing format: given a valid Cell Encoding, the Data Value can be reconstructed without additional context

 The same encoding is utilised in both durable storage and in network transmission.